First Cutlerville Christian Reformed Church

 1425 68th Street SW, Byron Center MI 49315

-They reach out using some time-tested methods: working with children in the schools and through GEMS and Cadets, partnering with other ministries to fund and staff a food pantry, and visiting prisoners and helping them when they are released.
+First Cutlerville CRC reaches out using some time-tested methods: working with children in the schools and through GEMS and Cadets, partnering with other ministries to fund and staff a food pantry, and visiting prisoners and helping them when they are released.
 But they also try new things.
-They’ve tilled a large area behind their building for a community garden, where the church and its neighbors can get to know each other while they work side by side in the soil.
+They’ve tilled a large area on their campus for a community garden, where the church and its neighbors can get to know each other while they work side by side in the soil.
 Their one-on-one mentoring program, Stephens Ministry, provides assistance for those in the congregation or the community who are in crisis.

 These activities are grounded by their commitment to seek the Lord in prayer often and regularly.
-Prayer groups meet every Sunday morning, every other Monday, and one Thursday a month to pray for the life and direction of the church, as well as to intercede for church members, attendees, and their neighbors.
+Prayer groups meet every Sunday, Monday, and Thursday to pray for the life and direction of the church, as well as to intercede for church members, attendees, and the community.

 Investments & Connections

 Members of First Cutlerville CRC receive training from Kids Hope USA and commit to spending one hour per week mentoring a child from Marshall Elementary School.
-They help with homework, but also teach study skills and organization and provide encouragement.
+They help with homework, but also teach study skills, organization, and provide encouragement.
 A prayer partner is assigned to each mentor-student pairing, as well.
-Many of the kids who are mentored wind up coming to church for GEMS and Cadets, giving the church another opportunity to invest in their lives.
+Many of the kids who are mentored begin coming to church for GEMS and Cadets, giving the church another opportunity to invest in their lives.

-Young people in middle school and high school gather often to participate in meetings and activities to strengthen their faith and deepen their friendships.
-The Middle School Youth Group meet twice a month to share a meal, talk about the Bible and the Christian life, and play group games, in addition to sports outings and overnighters.
-The High School Youth Group holds meetings twice a month, also with a meal, a discussion and games, but they enjoy mission trips, youth conventions, and youth retreats at Spring Hill Ranch.
+Young people in Middle School and High School gather often to participate in meetings and activities to strengthen their faith and deepen their friendships.
+The Middle School Youth Group meets twice a month to share a meal, talk about the Bible and the Christian life, and play group games, in addition to sports outings and overnighters.
+The High School Youth Group holds meetings twice a month, also with a meal, a discussion and games.
+Also, they enjoy mission trips, youth conventions, and youth retreats at Grace Adventures.